 Engine Mount Replacement Cost

 Your mechanic has to lift the engine with a pulley and chain and keep it lifted while he inspects and replaces the engine mount.
 Even with such a small thing as an inspection, your mechanic must lift your car and look under the engine mount.
-Given the nature of this operation, the mechanic will ask you for a lot of money.
+Given the nature of this operation, the mechanic will ask you for a lot of money for most car models.